elastic/elasticsearch/CONTRIBUTING.md

 by logs at `ERROR` level for this reason.

-Therefore you should try and avoid logging at `ERROR` level unless the error really does indicate that Elasticsearch is now running in a permanently degraded state from which it will not recover.
+Therefore you should try and avoid logging at `ERROR` level unless the error really does indicate that Elasticsearch is now running in a degraded state from which it will not recover.
 Errors like this should be very rare.
 When in doubt, prefer `WARN`.

 ### Creating A Distribution